kennycason/kennycason/posts/2011-08-05-facebook-find-who-deletedadded-you.markdown

 ---
 title: Facebook - Find Who Deleted/Added You
 author: Kenny Cason
-tags: detecting deleted driends, facebook
+tags: facebook
 ---

 Being a Facebook Junky I spent a bit of time trying to find out how to find out who deleted or added me.
 These are the general steps I go through (I have not bothered to make a script to automate this yet).
 Keep in mind you must have a bit of computer knowledge to do this.
 All my commands are geared towards Unix/Mac users, sorry Windows :)

 <h3>1.
 Setup</h3>
 Create A folder called "fb" somewhere, this is where we will store our lists of Facebook friends for later comparison.

 <h3>2.
 Get List of current Facebook Friends</h3>

 <strong>a. </strong>Go to this URL (This is the Facebook Graph API's home page)
 <a href="http://developers.facebook.com/docs/reference/api/">http://developers.facebook.com/docs/reference/api/</a>

 <strong>b. </strong>Find the link prefaced with "Friends: " and click it, this will display a list of your friends in JSON format.
 i.e.

 ```javascript